genxhero/wanderer/README.md

 *  "I've only got half a tank of gas and I want to go now.
 What's the last place I could safely fill up at?"

-Wayfarer seeks to answer these questions through eye-catching visual imagery and a well-organized presentation of data.
+Wanderer seeks to answer these questions through eye-catching visual imagery and a well-organized presentation of data.

 # Technologies Used
 - MongoDB with Mongoose